Perspective | What determined if schools reopened? How many Trump voters were in a district.

 The link between covid-19 cases and a decision to open was minuscule and inconsistent: We found no statistical link between the level of cases and a decision to teach in an online-only mode (as opposed to hybrid or in-person).
 We did, however, find a slight statistical relationship between cases and the decision to open schools in-person (as opposed to hybrid or online-only); the relationship, however, was so tiny that it suggests almost no effect.

-But the effects of partisan politics were consistent and large as Trump’s share of the vote in 2016 went from 40 percent to 60 percent, across districts, for instance, the proportion that remained in remote-learning mode dropped 17 points: from 27 percent to 10 percent.
+But the effects of partisan politics were consistent and large.
+As Trump’s share of the vote in 2016 went from 40 percent to 60 percent, across districts, for instance, the proportion that remained in remote-learning mode dropped 17 points: from 27 percent to 10 percent.
 Conversely, a rise from 40 percent support for Trump to 60 percent was associated with a substantial increase in the likelihood of returning to fully in-person schooling: The probability of opening in-person increased from 7 percent to 16 percent.

 One striking detail is that neither pro-Trump nor anti-Trump districts changed their minds about opening even when they were located in areas with the very highest levels of infection: Even then, the partisan effect trumped the covid-19 numbers.
 (Throughout the study, we controlled for differences across states, to account for state-level policies that shape districts’ decisions.
 We also controlled for the density of a district to ensure that suburban and urban districts were not being inappropriately compared.)